Master’s Level Internships for Social Work, Marriage and Family Therapy, and Clinical Mental Health Counseling

 The Child Study Center accepts applications from students from accredited master’s level graduate programs in Social Work, Marriage and Family Therapy, and Clinical Mental Health Counseling.
 Applications are accepted from JANUARY 1 to MARCH 1 for each academic year.

-Available internships and application information are detailed below.
+Internship and application information is detailed below.
 This is a competitive process; please read carefully.
 Only completed applications that meet deadline requirements will be accepted.

-Selected candidates will be expected to have some flexibility in their schedules to accommodate client scheduling including one to two evenings per week.
+Selected candidates will be expected to have some flexibility in their schedules to accommodate clients scheduling including one to two evenings per week.
 No weekend (Saturday and Sunday) clinical hours are available for these internships.

 Master’s level internships generally take place September through April.
 Exceptions are made on a case-by-case basis however please not that there are NO internships available for less than 9 months.
 Incoming interns should expect to attend onboarding and orientation in the July of their internship year.